raf203/readme-generator/ReadMeCreated.md

 SOFTWARE.

 ## Contributing
-cklajslkdc lkadk
+You can contact the author.
+Informations can be found in the Question's section.

 ## Tests
-lkasjfdlkas fas
+If you encouter nay problems in your tests, please contact the author.

 ## Questions
-Any problem you can contact: Rafael
+Any problem you can contact: Rafael Cardoso
 Email:  rrafa203@gmail.com

 Github: https://github.com/raf203